-2 Killed In Explosion At West Haven Veterans Affairs Hospital
+2 Killed In Explosion At Veterans Affairs Hospital In West Haven, Conn.

 WEST HAVEN, Conn.
-(CBSNewYork) — Two people are dead after an explosion at a veterans hospital in Connecticut.
+(CBSNewYork) — At least two people are dead after a steam pipe exploded at a veterans hospital in Connecticut.

+It happened around 8 a.m. in the basement of a maintenance facility on the hospital’s campus.

 State emergency management officials are actively working with local and federal officials to respond to the explosion that occurred this morning at the West Haven VA Medical Center and will continue to provide as much aid as necessary to conduct an investigation.
 (1/3)